Variational Autoencoder based Metamodeling for Multi-Objective Topology Optimization of Electrical Machines: Network architecture and Training

 \subsection{Network architecture}

 \autoref{fig:vae} gives gist of complete workflow.
 For our demonstration, we created datasets for $N=2$ topologies: Single-V (SV) and Double-V (DV). \autoref{fig:TOP} depicts representative samples for both topologies.
 The SV topology has $n_1 = 13$ parameters, while the DV topology has $n_2 = 18$.
+These numbers are determined at random based on experience.
 As a result, the integrated space becomes $n = 32$ with an added topology indicator parameter ($k$).

-The network is split into three parts: encoder ($\mathbf{e}_{\theta }$), decoder ($\mathbf{d}_{\phi}$) and KPI predictor ($\mathbf{k}_{\psi}$).
+The network is split into three parts: encoder ($\mathbf{e}_{\theta }$), decoder ($\mathbf{d}_{\phi}$) and KPIs predictor ($\mathbf{k}_{\psi}$).
 The architecture and its hyperparameters are derived through trial and error after evaluating roughly twenty five different configurations, in detail:

 \begin{itemize} \item \textit{Encoder}: The encoder is interpreted as an inference network to approximate posterior for the latent space.
 It consists of three $1-d$ convolutional layers (to determine effectively whether the design is SV or DV using the relationship between topology indicator and parameters in the integrated design space), one flatten layer followed by a dense layer and three output layers.
 The output layers which have the size of the latent space encompasses the distribution parameters mean ($\bm{\upsilon}$) and variance ($\bm{\sigma}$) that sample latent vector ($\mathbf{z}$) with the sampling layer. \item \textit{Decoder}: The decoder (generative model) predicts the design parameters for the input latent vector ($\mathbf{z}$).
-As shown in \autoref{fig:nat}, it consists of two dense layers, three $1-d$ convolution transposed layers, and one output layer corresponding to the size of the input parameters.
-The other network hyperparameters such as number of filters, filter size, stride and activation function remains same as for the encoder layers except for a linear activation function in the output layer.
+The network structure, along with hyperparameters, is detailed in \autoref{fig:nat}.
+The network hyperparameters such as number of filters, filter size, stride, neurons per layer and activation function remains same as for the encoder layers except for a linear activation function in the output layer.

 \item \textit{KPIs predictor}: The MLP is trained to predict KPIs in the latent space.
 The structure of MLP is depicted in \autoref{fig:nat}.
 It has five dense layers and an output layer of a size that corresponds to the number of KPIs to be predicted. \end{itemize}